ietf-wg-asdf/SDF/sdf.md

 SDF defines a number of basic types beyond those provided by JSON or JSO.
-These types are identified by the `sdfType` quality, which is a text string from a set of type names defined by the  "`sdfType` values" sub-registry in the "SDF Parameters" registry ({{sdftype-values}}).
+These types are identified by the `sdfType` quality, which is a text string from a set of type names defined by the  "sdfType values" sub-registry in the "SDF Parameters" registry ({{sdftype-values}}).
-The `sdfType` name is composed of lower case ASCII letters, digits, and `-` (ASCII hyphen/minus) characters, starting with a lower case ASCII letter (i.e., using a pattern of "⁠`[a-z][-a-z0-9]*`"), typically employing KebabCase for names constructed out of multiple words {{KebabCase}}.
+The sdfType name is composed of lower case ASCII letters, digits, and `-` (ASCII hyphen/minus) characters, starting with a lower case ASCII letter (i.e., using a pattern of "⁠`[a-z][-a-z0-9]*`"), typically employing kebab-case for names constructed out of multiple words {{KebabCase}}.

-To aid interworking with JSO implementations, it is RECOMMENDED that `sdfType` is always used in conjunction with the `type` quality inherited from {{-jso7v}}, in such a way as to yield a common representation of the type's values in JSON.
+To aid interworking with JSO implementations, it is RECOMMENDED that sdfType is always used in conjunction with the `type` quality inherited from {{-jso7v}}, in such a way as to yield a common representation of the type's values in JSON.

-Values for `sdfType` that are defined in this specification are shown in
+Values for sdfType that are defined in this specification are shown in
 {{sdftype1}}.
-This table also gives a description of the semantics of the sdfType, the conventional value for `type` to be used with the `sdfType` value, and a conventional JSON representation for values of the type.
+This table also gives a description of the semantics of the sdfType, the conventional value for `type` to be used with the sdfType value, and a conventional JSON representation for values of the type.

 | sdfType     | Description                      | type   | JSON Representation                                        |